teuk/mediabot_v3/docs/ROADMAP_3.5.md

 ## Release decision

-The roadmap is complete only when MB727 records all gates as satisfied.
-Until then, 3.3 is the stable release and `3.4dev` is the only development identity.
+MB727 records the explicit source-release decision: 3.5 is stable and the next development line will be `3.6dev` when separately opened.
+The release commit, annotated tag and public artifacts follow the normal explicit procedure.

-The final version change, tag, archive publication and deployment each require the normal explicit release procedure.
+This source-release result does not claim a production deployment.
+MB719, FULL01 and MB722 remain separate operator-managed actions with their own confirmation, recovery and observation evidence.